dbogatov/status-site/articles/docs/deployment.md

 	For now, it is required to have `nginx/` with 2 config files.
 	They are packaged in `artifacts.zip` served to the user.

-Manual deployemnt procedure is as follows:
+Manual deployment procedure is as follows:

 * Download artifacts archive from [GitLab](https://git.dbogatov.org/dbogatov/status-site).
 * Extract its contents.